slandonlewis/slandonlewis/README.md

 ## Hi there 👋

 ### About Me
-  I am a software developer who currently uses Javascript, React, C#, and .NET I have always been fascinated by programs and websites, as well as what goes on behind the scenes
+  I am a software developer who currently uses Javascript and C#.
+  I have always been fascinated by programs and websites, as well as what goes on behind the scenes